dougalcorn/stingbatbot-public/README.md

 - Provide lookup for all the material available under the Shadowdark Third-Party license: spells, monsters, and magic items
 - Dice rolling using Avrae's d20 library
 - Provide a command-based interface for easy interaction

-## Capabilities
-- Character sheet management and display
-- Weapon data storage and retrieval
-- Attack calculation with modifiers and damage
-- Inventory management (gear, treasures, and magic items)
-- Dice rolling functionality using the d20 library
-- Command-based interface for easy interaction

 ## License
 StringbatBot is proprietary software.